DaneTheory/project-templator/README.md

 [![npm version](https://badge.fury.io/js/project-template.svg)](https://badge.fury.io/js/project-template)

-Generate a project based on a directory of template files and corresponding template values.
+Transform (or generate) a project based on a directory of template files and configurations.

 This is an extension of [project-template](https://github.com/aiham/project-template) by [@aiham](https://github.com/aiham) that is now highly customizable.

 Can be used in combination with [sao](https://sao.js.org) to great effect :)

-We intend to use this powerful combination to generate projects and packages for [comptroller](https://github.com/kristianmandrup/comptroller) the smart monorepo manager.

 ## Requirements